mozoarella/dylans-blog/content/posts/homelabbing_part_1/index.md

 ## Clear skies

 After this Proxmox worked brilliantly, I hope they do release a non-graphical installer one day.
-You administer Proxmox through a webinterface so actually requiring the system running it to have graphics is quite dumb.
+You administer Proxmox through a web interface so actually requiring the system running it to have graphics is quite dumb.

 {{< lightbox img="img/proxmox_overview.webp" group="none" caption="yes" alt="Proxmox main screen" >}}